 5. Thorncrown Chapel

 Eureka Springs is sort of a hippie enclave in the middle of Arkansas.
 It’s home, for instance, to a robust treehouse hotel scene.
 It also houses this beautiful church.
-Thorncrown contains some 6,000 square feet of glass, was designed in accordance with Frank Lloyd Wright’s Prairie School aesthetics, and was built using only local Northwest Arkansas materials.
+Thorncrown contains some 6,000 square feet of glass, was designed in accordance with Frank Lloyd Wright’s Prairie School aesthetics and was built using only local Northwest Arkansas materials.
+Tour the Thorncrown Chapel to find out more.

 4. Bathhouse Row

 Hot Springs is known for its bathhouses.
-The mineral water here doesn’t carry the sulphur stench most natural hot springs do, and the town trades almost as much on the history of the area as they do the springs themselves.
+The mineral water here doesn’t carry the sulfur stench most natural hot springs do, and the town trades almost as much on the history of the area as they do the springs themselves.
 In the roaring ’20s, Hot Springs legalized gambling, and mobsters like “Lucky” Luciano and Al Capone sought refuge and good times here, where they became an integral part of the cultural landscape.
+While you’re in Hot Springs look up Bathhouse Row to find refuge and peace of mind yourself.

 3. Blanchard Springs Caverns